Alonso-del-Arte/toy-examples/README.md

 # Toy Examples

-NOTE: The `collections` package has become unwieldy and not exactly a toy example.
-I'm thinking of removing it.
+NOTE: The `collections` package had become unwieldy and not exactly a toy example.
+On July 22, 2025, I decided to remove it.

 Just a random assortment of classic object-oriented programming (OOP) toy examples, some more fleshed out than others, to illustrate basic concepts of